Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Introduction

 To conquer these limitations, we present a novel skeletal representation that significantly reduces the number of discrete elements while preserving the completeness characteristic of the medial axis.
 Our method stems from the insight that the complexity of the medial axis skeleton can be decimated by an augmented representation of the \emph{continuous} elements.
+Our representation shifts the burden from the number of discrete elements to the number of continuous parameters, achieving a significant reduction in discrete elements at the cost of increasing the number of continuous parameters.
 Discrete elements are often challenging to optimize due to their combinatorial nature, which results in severe computational bottlenecks.
 In contrast, continuous elements can be formulated and solved efficiently using off-the-shelf optimization frameworks.

-Our versatile skeletal representation, named the \emph{medial skeletal diagram}, extends the medial axis using \emph{generalized enveloping primitives}.
+Our versatile skeletal representation, named the \emph{medial skeletal diagram} (MSD), extends the medial axis using \emph{generalized enveloping primitives}.
 Compared with the uniform, linearly interpolated primitives used in the medial axis, our generalized enveloping primitives are \emph{non-uniform} and \emph{nonlinearly interpolated}.
 For example, the medial axis assumes consistent and uniform radii, whereas in our medial skeletal diagram, each medial sphere has varying radii along different directions.
 Such generalized primitives can effectively cover complex local regions, which in turn reduces the number of primitives required to represent a given shape.
 As a result, the medial skeletal diagram can represent arbitrary closed manifold surfaces, with the raw medial axis being a special case.